Gergling/quadrahedron/README.md

 </pre>

-Finally, we specify the modules.
+We now need to specify the modules.
 Without an app element, jquery, and angular the module specification will simply fail (check the browser console for errors).
 Those will need to happen first.
 By specifying the modules, we are saying it's ok to load everything.
 This function can only be run once at present, and in the future it is planned that it will be able to accept a module path to contain specified modules, and have the option of a